MalcolmMcNeely/ProjectAgoraWiki/Ubiquitous-Language.md

 ###User
 A clump on data associated with a human being.

+###Avatar
+is-a document.
+Unique section on a post displaying information about the user who made the post.

+###Character
+A in-game character in WoW that belongs to a user.

 ###User Access Level
 An integer that defines the default ability to access and interact with documents and other forum features.